StudioEtrange/ConfigTree/docs/advanced_usage.rst

     >>> dict(flatten({'a': {'x': 1, 'y': 2}})) == {'a.x': 1, 'a.y': 2}
     True

-So that, following two examples are equal:
+So that, the following two examples are equal:

 ..  code-block:: yaml